ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/usage-api/terminate-remove.md

 Terminate the data deletion

-Terminates the data deletion for the user with the ID specified in the request.
+Cancels the data deletion queued for the user with the ID specified in the request.
+The caller needs the permission to edit users.
+The operation is idempotent and returns no body: it drops the job from the queue, and doing so when nothing is  queued, or when the job has already finished, changes nothing and still answers 200.
+Cancelling does not restore the data the job has already erased, and a cancelled job cannot be resumed - start  a new one through &#x60;POST api/2.0/people/remove/start&#x60;.
+To find out whether the job is still running, read  &#x60;GET api/2.0/people/remove/progress/{userid}&#x60; before and after this call.

 ## Parameters